S3-working-group/s3-practical-guide/docs/role-selection.md

 ---
 title: "Role Selection"
+next_page_title: "Evolving Organizations"
+next_page_url: "evolving-organizations.html"
+prev_page_title: "Reasoned Decision-Making"
+prev_page_url: "reasoned-decision-making.html"
 ---

-**A group process for selecting a person for a role on the strength of the reason.**
+<div class="card summary"><div class="card-body">A group process for selecting a person for a role on the strength of the reason.
+</div></div>
 Instead of simply assigning people for [roles](role.html), or making a choice based only on majority, use the role selection process to:

 - tap collective intelligence by hearing and deliberating on reasons for nominations
 - increase ownership over the decision
 - ensure support for the role keeper by those affected.

-A prerequisite to the selection process is a [clear description](clarify-and-develop-domains.html) of the role's <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.
+A prerequisite to the selection process is a [clear description](clarify-and-develop-domains.html) of the role's <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.

 ## Role Selection - Steps